• Apply now

 In your final semester you'll showcase your AI competencies by completing an extensive industry-based project.

-What jobs can the Master of Artificial Intelligence lead to?
+What jobs can the Artificial Intelligence course lead to?

 You may be employed in an industry or government setting as an AI specialist, machine learning engineer, data mining specialist or researcher.